How to Care for Your Engagement Ring

 You can’t stop looking at it.
 It’s so dang sparkly and who knew your ring finger could get such a work out from carrying around that rock all day!

 It’s true what they say, “Diamonds are forever”, but there are a few caveats to that statement.
 To make sure your new best friend truly lasts a lifetime you’ll wanna make sure it’s cared for properly!
-Here’s five things you should be doing to care for your engagement ring:
+Here are five things you should be doing to care for your engagement ring:

 Clean It Properly:

 While your ring is made of metal and stone, remember that your engagement ring is still a fragile piece of jewelry and should be treated with care.
 While some cleaning solutions might be great for diamonds, they could be too harsh for other metals or stones that your ring is made up of.